FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/performance-management.md

 !!! tip "Agency AO"

-    The term “Agency AO” is used throughout this section; however, specific actions may be taken by the Agency AO, the AO’s representative, or collaborative ConMon group.
+    The term "Agency AO" is used throughout this section; however, specific actions may be taken by the Agency AO, the AO's representative, or collaborative ConMon group.

 ## **Performance Management for Ongoing Authorization**

 This section provides a recommended process to help agencies perform oversight of CSOs authorized via the FedRAMP agency authorization path.

-The initial authorizing agency (aka “partner” or “sponsor”) is not responsible for performing ConMon oversight on behalf of subsequent authorizing agencies.
-Each agency that issues an ATO, or authority to use (ATU), for a cloud offering must review the CSP’s ConMon activities to ensure the security posture remains sufficient for its own use and supports an ongoing authorization.
+The initial authorizing agency (aka "partner" or "sponsor") is not responsible for performing ConMon oversight on behalf of subsequent authorizing agencies.
+Each agency that issues an ATO, or authority to use (ATU), for a cloud offering must review the CSP's ConMon activities to ensure the security posture remains sufficient for its own use and supports an ongoing authorization.
 This includes:

 - Reviewing the monthly POA&Ms